devplayer0/sockit/README.md

 Once the WiFi settings are saved (and you decided to connect your device to an existing WiFi network), the status LED will blink continuously until a connection is established (this will also happen if the connection is lost).
 The LED will then switch off.

+_Note: Make sure the network your Sockit is connected to is only accessible by people / devices you trust with full control of the device! **IT SHOULD NOT BE ACCESSIBLE OVER THE INTERNET**_

 ### Button actions
 The built-in button on the Sonoff S20 has a number of programmed functions: